pascalirminger/CarND-Traffic-Sign-Classifier-P2/Writeup.md

 * Signs with a lot of images (above mean) will only get a few examples added.
 * Signs with only a few images (below mean) will get a lot of examples added.

-The difference between the original data set and the augmented data set is remarkable based on the following diagram.
+The difference between the original dataset and the augmented dataset is remarkable based on the following diagram.
 The size of the augmented training set is 140'365.

-![Augmented Data Set Visualization][image1b]
+![Augmented Dataset Visualization][image1b]

 I also decided to shuffle the training set using ```shuffle``` from ```sklearn.utils``` library: